amperser/proselint/README.md

 <img src="logo.png" alt="proselint logo" width="200">

 `proselint` places the world's greatest writers and editors by your side, where they whisper suggestions on how to improve your prose.
-You'll be guided by Bryan Garner, Mark Twain, David Foster Wallace, Steve Pinker, Mary Norris, Chuck Palahniuk, Elmore Leonard, Matthew Butterick, staff at The Wall Street Journal, William Strunk, and E.B.
+You'll be guided by Bryan Garner, David Foster Wallace, Mark Twain, Chuck Palahniuk, Steve Pinker, Mary Norris, Elmore Leonard, Matthew Butterick, William Strunk, and E.B.
 White.
-Many others are on their way and will arrive shortly.
-The goal here is to aggregate human knowledge about best practices in writing and then to make that knowledge immediately accessible to all authors in the form of a linter for prose.
+Others will arrive shortly.
+Our goal here is to aggregate knowledge about best practices in writing and make that knowledge immediately accessible to all authors in the form of a linter for prose.
 We call it `proselint`.
 ### Installation

 To get this up and running as a command line utility, run `python setup.py develop` from inside the root directory.